20R01A05D6/PhoneNumberLocation/README.md

 # PhoneNumberLocation
 <!--Remove the below lines and add yours -->
-The script is mainly use to find the Phone Number details in different ways:It Prints 1.Country code
+The script is mainly use to find the Phone Number details in different ways:It Prints
-2.Timezone
+1. Country code
+2. Timezone
-3.SIM Card Network name
+3. SIM Card Network name
-4.Country Name
+4. Country Name

 import phonenumbers : This line imports the phonenumbers module, which provides functions and classes to parse, format, and validate phone numbers.